SPECIALITIES

 Erica's Focus

-Birth and death are powerful portals into our souls, psyches, and humanity.
-I specialize in working with new parents and budding families from all backgrounds, including LGBTQIA+ couples and adoptive parents.
-I also work with those experiencing grief, bereavement, or loss of any kind, which can also apply to instances of regret and missed opportunities.
-Many of us are simply winging it through life’s major milestones, and it can be blindsiding to navigate big challenges without a map.
-Yet, these transitions—regardless of what they are—can be a remarkable window into enhancing our growth and harnessing our potential.
+I specialize in working with pregnant women, postpartum moms, new parents (moms or dads!), and budding families from all backgrounds, including LGBTQIA+ couples and adoptive parents.
+I also work with those experiencing grief, bereavement, or loss of any kind, which can apply to instances of regret and missed opportunities.

-I recognize that many of us are born into less-than-ideal circumstances or have to contend with challenges that can be too much to bear—none of us gets through life unscathed.
 Grief and loss accompany many human experiences, including the death of a loved one, financial ruin, significant transitions, relationship obstacles, and faith-related struggles.
 It’s been said that “grief is the form love takes when someone dies,” but I find this to be true for every kind of loss.
-This realization has enabled me to view clients’ pain from an existential and spiritual perspective
+This realization has enabled me to view pain and suffering from an existential and spiritual perspective.

 Erica's Other Specialities